Policy ID Number: N\A

 • Edit and print the handoff

-• Access to the ADT (admit, discharge, transfer) navigator
+• Access the ADT (admit, discharge, transfer) navigator

 • “Share” a discharge summary in progress for signature by a resident and attending as it represents a continuing story about a patient’s hospitalization.

-Medical students will have access to the following note types in the General Internal Medicine ambulatory setting:
+Medical students will have access to the following note types in all ambulatory settings:

 Within the ambulatory visit navigator, students can perform the following functions: